Observatories

 Biodiversity observatories are based on continuous monitoring of ecosystems.
 They are of major scientific interest in understanding biological cycles and long-term ecological dynamics.
 The station actively supports 5 observatories.

-A system for collecting litter has been in place at the Nouragues research station in French Guiana since 2001.
-Litter falls include leaves, branches, fruit and flowers that have fallen from the various forest strata.
-The contents of 40 collectors are harvested twice a month by the station's CNRS staff.
-The collectors are made up of square pieces of wide-mesh polyethylene fabric attached by ropes to four nearby trees.
+A litterfall collection system has been set up at the Nouragues research station in French Guiana since 2001 (UMR MECADEV, Pierre-Michel Forget & Patrick Chatelet).
+Litterfall includes leaves, branches, fruits or flowers fallen from the different layers of the forest.
+The contents of 40 collectors are collected twice a month by the station's CNRS staff.
+The collectors consist of square pieces of large-mesh polyethylene fabric attached by ropes to four neighboring trees.
 The contents of the collectors are collected in kraft bags.
-It is oven-dried at 80°C for 48 hours.
-It is then weighed with a precision electronic balance to the nearest 0.1 g.
-The data collected will enable us to better understand the seasonal cycles of litter fall in tropical forests and their role in the material cycle.
-The project is led by Jérôme Chave, CNRS Research Director at the Evolution and Biological Diversity Laboratory, Université Toulouse III Paul Sabatier.
+It is dried in an oven at 80°C for 48 h.
+It is then weighed with an electronic balance with a precision of 0.1 g.
+The data collected allow us to better understand the seasonal cycles of litterfall in tropical forests and their role in the material cycle.
+The project is led by Jérôme Chave, CNRS Research Director at the Evolution and Biological Diversity Laboratory at Toulouse III Paul Sabatier University.

 The HYBAM observatory is an observation system for the large-scale hydrological, biogeochemical and geomorphological study of rivers considered as sentinels of climate change and local land-use changes.
 The Nouragues research station is a collection site included in a larger network of 17 sites mainly distributed over the Amazon basin and its tributaries.
 CNRS staff at the station monitor the Arataye River once a month.
 The HYBAM observatory is an observation system funded by IRD, INSU and the Midi-Pyrénées Observatory in Toulouse.